Alabama vs. Auburn NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Auburn and its opponents have combined to score more than 55 points in five of 11 games this season.
+- Auburn has combined with its opponents to score more than 55.5 points in five of 11 games this season.

-- The average total in Crimson Tide games this season is 62.9, 7.9 points above Saturday's over/under of 55.
+- Crimson Tide games this season feature an average total of 62.9 points, a number 7.4 points higher than Saturday's over/under.

-- The 55 total in this game is 1.1 points higher than the 53.9 average total in Tigers games this season.
+- The 53.9 PPG average total in Tigers games this season is 1.6 points fewer than this game's over/under.

 Alabama Stats and Trends